jmesnil/jmesnil.net/_posts/2005-06-07-mac-os-x-on-x86-what-will-it-mean-for-java.markdown

 layout: post
 slug: mac-os-x-on-x86-what-will-it-mean-for-java
 status: publish
-title: '⚑ Mac OS X on X86: what will it mean for Java?'
+title: 'Mac OS X on X86: what will it mean for Java?'
 wordpress_id: '95'
 tags:
 - apple